N E W S

 The Swedish Parliament hed that there were over 10 million FM radios still in every day use.
 They were very concerned that if these are switched off the country would lose its VMA alarm system, which is used in national disasters.

 The world at your fingertips!

 Full internet capability, hear 100,000 stations

-The London-based dance music station run by the Ministry of Sound has closed almost all its outlets
+The London-based dance music station run by the Ministry of Sound has closed most of its outlets.

-Althoughsome shows can still be heard on Tune-In, where it has 480,000 followers, the station's other outlets are running a looped announcement telling listeners that "Ministry of Sound Radio is no longer broadcasting.
+Although some shows can still be heard on Tune-In, where it recently had 480,000 followers, the station's other outlets are running a looped announcement telling listeners that "Ministry of Sound Radio is no longer broadcasting.
 The station was previously on DAB and online.

 The Ministry of Sound web site shows a page saying: "MoS Radio is taking some time off the air while we work on exciting new projects.
 We look forward to sharing with you the next stage of Ministry of Sound and want to thank you for listening."

 MoS Radio was previously was heard on DAB in London and also in some parts of Scotland but was replaced by the Yorkshire Galaxy FM in 2002.
 It's now become a Capital outlet.

 Full details with links to suppliers, the kit you really need and how to make a radio station work profitably.